Comparison between Rigid and Overconvergent Cohomology with Coefficients: Overconvergent de Rham--Witt and Monsky--Washnitzer cohomology with coefficients

 Let $X/k$ be as before.
 The goal of this section is to extend the comparison morphism of Davis, Langer and Zink between overconvergent de Rham--Witt and Monsky--Washnitzer algebra to coefficients.
-This lies the ground work for the comparison between overconvergent and rigid cohomology.
+This lies the ground work for the comparison between overconvergent de Rham--Witt and rigid cohomology.